not-louis-239/cputh/README.md

 Simple compiler to compile Charlie Puth source to Python.
 Why?
 Because now you can sing your source code!

 `cputh` is a soulful, rhythmic transpiler that converts Charlie Puth lyrics to working Python code.
-Why use boring keywords like `if` and `while` when you could be demanding `attention` or asking `how_long` your loop has been running?
+Why use boring keywords like `if` and `while` when you could be demanding `attention` or asking `how_long` your loop has been going on?

-Inspired by the logic of ArnoldC, but this time with more hair and perfect pitch!
+Inspired by ArnoldC.
+Same energy, different discography.
+Arnold lifts.
+Charlie cries in falsetto.

+Free syntax highlighting extension for VS Code included!

 ## Mapping